JLopez-W/landing-page/README.md

-# landing-page
+# Landing Page
-Flexbox assignment for The Odin Project
+## Flexbox assignment for The Odin Project
 <br>
 <br>
 This landing page was done as a flexbox exercise for the foundations section of The Odin Project.